From Toy Models to Frontier Models

 Bricken, T., Templeton, A., Batson, J., et al.

-Templeton et al. (2024) answered this question decisively [2]Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet
+Templeton et al. (2024) showed that the training recipe could be applied at a much larger scale [2]Scaling Monosemanticity: Extracting Interpretable Features from Claude 3 Sonnet

 Templeton, A., Conerly, T., Marcus, J., et al.